-Name Description Noise Control Act, 42 U.S.C. § 4901 et seq.
-Potential impacts from noise on protected species and the project vicinity are discussed in Section 3.6.
+Name Description Noise Control Act, 42 U.S.C. § 4901 et seq .
+Potential impacts from noise on protected species and the project vicinity are discussed in Section 3.13.
 Measures to reduce noise-related impacts are discussed in Section 3.6.2, and the noise impacts from the Proposed Action would meet applicable noise requirements.
-Environmental Justice, Executive Order 12898 Potential impacts to low-income or minority populations are discussed in Section 3.9.
-Although low-income and minority communities live within the Yakama Nation Reservation, there would not be any disproportionately high and adverse environmental or human health impacts to these communities.
-Members of the Yakama Nation Reservation would be involved in the public participation and scoping aspect of the proposed project, and the Yakama Nation is a cooperating agency on the preparation of this EA.
+Environmental Justice, Executive Order 12898 Revitalizing Our Nation's Commitment to Environmental Justice for All, Executive Order 14096 Potential impacts to low-income or minority populations are discussed in Section 3.15.
+Although low-income and minority communities live within the Yakama Nation Reservation, there would not be any disproportionate and adverse human health and environmental effects (including risks) and hazards to these communities.
+Members of the Yakama Nation Reservation were involved in the public participation and scoping aspects of the proposed project, and the Yakama Nation is a cooperating agency on the preparation of this EA.
 Yakama Nation Forest Management Plan, 2005 BMPs listed in Table 2-2 would avoid or minimize potential impacts on water quality and soil erosion in accordance with the objectives of the forest management plan.
 Klickitat River Subbasin Plan, 2004 The goals of the subbasin plan are to: protect or enhance the structural attributes, ecological function, and resiliency of habitats needed to support healthy populations of fish and wildlife, and restore and maintain sustainable, naturally producing populations of spring Chinook and steelhead for tribal and non-tribal harvest and cultural and economic practices while protecting the biological integrity and the genetic diversity of the subbasin (Yakama Nation et al. 2004).
-Impacts to fish, wildlife, and cultural resources that align the project objectives with those of the subbasin plan are discussed in Sections 3.3, 3.16, and 3.2, respectively.
+Impacts to fish, wildlife, and cultural resources that align the project objectives with those of the subbasin plan are discussed in Sections 3.6, 3.7, and 3.9, respectively.
+Washington Watershed Planning, 90.82 RCW Yakama Nation Reservation and tribal trust lands are not within the geographic area that is subject to the Klickitat Subbasin Watershed Management Plan or the Detailed Implementation Plan (WRIA 30 WRPAC 2005).

-Name Description Washington Watershed Planning, 90.82 RCW Yakama Nation Reservation and tribal trust lands are not within the geographic area that is subject to the Klickitat Subbasin Watershed Management Plan or the Detailed Implementation Plan (WRIA 30 WRPAC 2005).
-Yakama Nation Tribal Permits The contractor would obtain necessary building, electrical, or land use development permits required by Yakama Nation for the construction of the new facilities on Reservation lands.
-Council on Environmental Quality Guidance for Federal Departments and Agencies on Indigenous Knowledge, Executive Order 14072 Strengthening the Nation's Forests, Communities, and Local Economies, Executive Order 14049 White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Native Americans and Strengthening Tribal Colleges and Universities, Executive Order 13990 Protecting Public Health and The Environment and Restoring Science to Tackle the Climate Crisis Throughout the development of this project and EA, BPA has worked closely with the Yakama Nation and applied indigenous knowledge in alternatives development.
-In a 2021 Memorandum of Agreement, BPA and Yakama Nation established roles and responsibilities for the design and construction of the proposed upgrades, with a commitment to transparency and cooperation.
-To the fullest extent practicable, sovereign interests would be supported and consistency with treaty rights and government- to-government principles would be maintained.
+Name Description Yakama Nation Tribal Permits The contractor would obtain necessary building, electrical, or land use development permits required by Yakama Nation for the construction of the new facilities on Reservation lands.
+Council on Environmental Quality Guidance for Federal Departments and Agencies on Indigenous Knowledge; Executive Order on Strengthening the Nation's Forests, Communities, and Local Economies (Executive Order 14072); White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Native Americans and Strengthening Tribal Colleges and Universities (Executive Order 14049); Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis (Executive Order Throughout the development of this project and EA, BPA has worked closely with the Yakama Nation and applied indigenous knowledge in alternatives development.
+In a 2021 Memorandum of Agreement (BPA and Yakama Nation 2021), BPA and Yakama Nation established roles and responsibilities for the design and construction of the proposed upgrades, with a commitment to transparency and cooperation.
+To the fullest extent practicable, sovereign interests would be supported and consistency with treaty rights and government-to-government principles would be maintained.
 BPA will continue to work closely with Yakama Nation throughout the project.
-Water Right Coordination and Compliance Yakama Nation would coordinate with Ecology to document that the Proposed Action complies with the existing water right associated with the hatchery's water use from Indian Ford A Springs.
+Water Right Coordination and Compliance Yakama Nation project team would coordinate with Yakama Nation Water Code Administration to document that sufficient water rights are authorized for the hatchery's water use from Indian Ford A Springs.